Mistakes that Prevent Staffing Agency Growth

 For example, every staffing agency at some point advertised the ability to find top-notch candidates who aren’t available anywhere else.
 This claim has been purported so much that prospective clients no longer believe it.
 Unless you have a secret laboratory hidden in the woods where you’re raising the next generation of professionals, then you’re most likely working with the same talent pool as everyone else.

-Instead of being vague about what value your company adds, take your staffing agency to the next level by highlighting one or two specific features where your brand stands out among competitors, such as high retention or closing rates.
+Instead of being vague about what value your company adds, take your staffing agency to the next level by highlighting one or two specific features where your brand stands out among competitors, such as high retention or closing rates that align with business needs.

 2. Not maximizing top performers’ value